Having high cholesterol doesn’t automatically disqualify you from life insurance, but it can influence your rates.

 - Triglycerides

-For example, if your LDL/HDL ratio is high, it indicates a greater risk for coronary atherosclerosis.
+For example, a high LDL/HDL ratio indicates a greater risk of coronary atherosclerosis.

 If you’re wondering why underwriters are concerned about cholesterol, the reason is the risk of developing heart conditions.